The Cross Island Line will be the eighth line to be introduced into the MRT system. The line is designed to be a high capacity line.

 It will be a fully automated and driverless underground rapid transit line.
 The line spans about 50km with around 30 stations across the island and will be completed by 2030.

 The line will enhance east-west travel from Changi to Jurong Industrial Estate, passing through Loyang, Pasir Ris, Hougang, Ang Mo Kio, Sin Ming, Bukit Timah, Clementi and West Coast.
 The eastern leg of the line also includes a section that extends into Punggol.

-LINE STATUS (9 JULY 2016): The line is currently under planning, with an engineering feasibility study being called for.
-An Environmental Impact Assessment (EIA) is also being conducted for the alignment around the Central Catchment Nature Reserve (CCNR) and is expected to be completed by the end of 2016.
-Site investigation works will commence in 4Q 2016, together with Phase 2 of the EIA to study and assess the potential environmental impact on the CCNR arising from the construction and operation of the CRL for both possible alignments.
+LINE STATUS (8 JUNE 2018): The line is currently under planning, with an engineering feasibility study being called for.
+An Environmental Impact Assessment (EIA) is also being conducted for the alignment around the Central Catchment Nature Reserve (CCNR) and is expected to be completed by the end of 2018.
+Phase 2 of the EIA is currently ongoing to study and assess the potential environmental impact on the CCNR arising from the construction and operation of the CRL for both possible alignments.
+Read on >

 Cross Island Line

 Fully-automatic train operation

 Information provided on this page is preliminary information, based on existing information released by the authorities and contractors.

 The final design and specifications of the line may vary.